harshitbhat/Race-Timing/README.md

 ### As some athletes complete the race

 Just when a player crosses the finish line, his rank is displayed and they are sorted in the order of their finish time.
-Rest of the player are still in the table as they enter the track.
+Rest of the players are still in the table as they enter the track.
-The top 3 places are shown seperately and rank of rest of the players is shown in the table only in the order they finish the race.
+The top 3 places are shown seperately and rank of rest of the players are shown in the table only in the order they finish the race.

 ![Finish](https://github.com/harshitbhat/Small-Projects/blob/master/screenshots/test/winner.gif)